-1st time- Teacher will complete the red slip with the child at the next possible point during the same day.
-(Red slips are kept with heads of year).
-Teacher must contact parents and log the red slip with all the details on CPOMS.
-Red slip to be kept by class teacher or passed to Head of Year.
+1st time - Teacher will complete the red slip with the child at the next possible point during the same day.
+(Red slips are kept with Assistant Principal - Pastoral (Mr Jameson) in a folder).
+Teacher/AP must contact parents and log the red slip with all the details on CPOMS.
+Red slip to be kept by class teacher or passed to head of year.

-2^{nd} time- Teacher will complete the red slip with the child at the next possible point during the same day.
+2^{nd} time - Teacher will complete the red slip with the child at the next possible point during the same day.
 Teacher must contact parents and discuss strategies in school and at home for the child.
 Teacher must log the red slip with all the details and strategies on CPOMS.
-Red slip to be kept by class teacher or passed to Head of Year.
+Red slip to be kept by AP - Pastoral.

-3rd time- Head of Year will be contacted and will complete the red slip with the child and class teacher.
-Head of Year must contact parents to explain that the child's behaviour is not improving.
-The Head of Year will discuss new strategies for the child in school and at home with parents.
-Head of Year must log the red slip with all the details and strategies on CPOMS.
-Red slip to be kept by class teacher or Head of Year.
+3rd time - Head of year will be contacted and will complete the red slip with the child and class teacher.
+Head of year must contact parents to explain that the child's behaviour is not improving.
+The head of year will discuss new strategies for the child in school and at home with parents.
+Head of year must log the red slip with all the details and strategies on CPOMS.
+Red slip to be kept by AP - Pastoral.

-4th time- Phase Leader will be contacted and will complete the red slip with the child and class teacher.
-Phase leader will liaise with Head of Inclusion, Head of Year and Class Teacher to discuss final strategies before the next step.
-Phase Leader must organise a meeting with parents to explain that the child's behaviour is still not improving even with the strategies advised.
-The Phase Leader will discuss strategies for the child in school and at home with parents before the next step with Assistant Principal.
-Phase Leader must log the red slip with all the details and strategies on.
-Red slip to be kept by class teacher or Phase Leader.
+4th time - Phase Leader will be contacted and will complete the red slip with the child and class teacher.
+Phase leader will liaise with head of inclusion, Head of year and class teacher to discuss final strategies before the next step.
+Phase leader must organise a meeting with parents to explain that the child's behaviour is still not improving even with the strategies advised.
+The phase leader will discuss strategies for the child in school and at home with parents before the next step with the assistant principal.
+The phase leader must log the red slip with all the details and strategies on.
+Red slip to be kept by AP - Pastoral.

-5th time- Assistant Principal will be contacted by class teacher.
-Assistant Principal will complete the red slip with the child and class teacher.
-The Assistant Principal and Head of Inclusion will create an Individual Behaviour Plan (IBP) for the child.
-Assistant Principal will organise a meeting with parents and Head of Inclusion to explain that the child's behaviour is still not improving and that they will be going on an IBP.
-Child may be educated away from their peers - internal exclusion.
+5th time - The assistant principal will be contacted by class teacher.
+The assistant principal will complete the red slip with the child and class teacher.
+The assistant principal and the head of inclusion will create an Individual Behaviour Plan (IBP) for the child.
+The assistant principal will organise a meeting with parents and the head of inclusion to explain that the child's behaviour is still not improving and that they will be going on an IBP.
+Child may be educated away from their peers through an internal exclusion.
 They will be warned what the next steps in the process would be.
-Assistant Principal must log the red slip with all the details and strategies on CPOMS.
-Red slips to be kept by class teacher or Assistant Principal
+The assistant principal must log the red slip with all the details and strategies on CPOMS.
+Red slips to be kept by the assistant principal.